This is a collection of funny/weird stuff that pops up on Ask The Tropers and can confuse a newcomer:

-- HULK SMASH PUNY TROPER ALL THE WAY TO LOST AND FOUND! — A banner at the top states that queries for the name of a trope or Do We Have This One? should be directed to Lost and Found.
+- HULK SMASH PUNY TROPER ALL THE WAY TO LOST AND FOUND! — A banner at the top states that queries for the name of a trope or Do We Have This One? should be directed to Trope Finder (previously called Lost and Found).
 People consistently failing to read this before posting resulted in Cryptic Mirror suggesting a Big Green Banner would be impossible to ignore.
-Hulk Speak replies to such questions are now customary.
+Hulk Speak replies to such questions became customary for a while until the joke wore thin due to overuse.
 Archived thread here◊.

 - "My foot in your ass" — A Red Forman-esque way of suggesting that a vandal, troll, or the like is about to have some misfortune visited upon him by the higher-ups.
 More often than not, a variant thereof is used.
-Now a Discredited Meme on ATT.
+Now a Discredited Meme.
 Revived on a small scale in reference to the one-joke "cloud to butt" plugin as "my foot in your cloud".